Echo State Condition at the Critical Point

 may be called the reservoir dynamics.
 Thus, $\cal F$ covers all possible dynamics of a particular reservoir with regard to any time series of input vectors in $\mathbb{R}^n$.
 Note that this way of looking into the dynamics of reservoirs is non-standard.
 Rather the standard approach is to interpret the reservoir as a non-autonomous dynamical system and then to formalize the system accordingly \cite{manjunath2013echo}.
 For the present work, the turn towards standard dynamical systems has been chosen because here the relevant methodology is well established and the above mentioned formalization appears sufficient for all purposes of this work.

 \item It is now possible to account for information from a time series' past in order to calculate the appropriate output. \end{enumerate}

 One important question is if the regression step in the previous section, and thus the interpolation, works at all for the recursive definition in eq. \ref{eq_reg}.
-J\"ager showed (\cite{jaeger1} pp. 43, \cite{jaeger2}) that the regression is applicable, i.e. the {\bf echo state condition} is fulfilled, if and only if the network is uniformly state contracting.
+Jaeger showed (\cite{jaeger1} pp. 43, \cite{jaeger2}) that the regression is applicable, i.e., the {\bf echo state property} (ESP) is fulfilled, if and only if the network is uniformly state contracting.
 Uniformly state contraction is defined in the following.

 Assume an infinite stimulus sequence $\bar{\bf u}^{\infty} = \left\{ {\bf u}_n \right\}_{n=0}^{\infty}$ and two random initial internal states of the system ${\bf x}_0$ and ${\bf y}_0$.
 To both initial states ${\bf x}_0$ and ${\bf y}_0$ the sequences $\bar{\bf x}^{\infty} = \left\{ {\bf x}_n \right\}_{n=0}^{\infty}$ and $ \bar{\bf y}^{\infty} =\left\{ {\bf y}_n \right\}_{n=0}^{\infty}$ can be respectively assigned.